 It’s nice to be able to see the sea from the room though.
 It’s still light but there’s no sunset to see tonight as it’s cloudy.
 But I decide to wander down to the seafront anyway before dark to watch the surf crashing onto the Rockaway Beach breakwater.
 I unpack and sort out what I need for the next couple of days then head off to Nick’s Restaurant for a couple of beers.
 I decide against eating as the meals on the plane have filled me up.

 There’s some football followed by baseball on the TV and I have a bit of good banter with Scotty, the barman.
 I ask him about the band being advertised for tomorrow and he says they’re good.
 So I say I’ll be back, and he wishes me well as I say goodnight and he says “See you tomorrow buddy”, which is a nice touch.
 I’ve managed to stay up past 10 pm which I hope will be enough to break the jet lag.

 Outside in the car park I hear the surf and wander to the sea front.
-The sea tonight has got a lot more agitated since earlier.
+The sea is a lot more agitated than when I arrived.
 And now it’s amazing… The sea is really rough, the waves sending spray way into the car park.
 I watch and listen, as close as I can, to them crashing over the rocks for a while and it’s brilliant.
 It’s dark but I can make out the surf as it violently rolls in.
 Experiences like this are what the trip is all about – they can’t be bought.
 It was awesome.
 Then it’s finally back to the hotel for some sleep…